Click on a question below to find the answer.

 There is no public transport within the Central Queensland Highlands but Emerald has a taxi service and car hire is available at Emerald Airport (see Q. Where Can I Hire a Car? further below).

 Q: Where can I get fuel?

 A: Service stations can be found at Duaringa, Dingo, Blackwater, Gemfields, Springsure, Rolleston, Capella and Emerald.

-Emerald has two Woolworth Caltexes, and a Caltex truck stop, Shell, BP and Puma.
+Emerald has a Woolworths Caltex, Caltex truck stop, Shell, BP, JIO and Puma.